catekat16/ezTippin/README.md

 1) - indicate tip value below bill value - yup
 2) - have cursor be displayed immediately when user opens app - yup
 3) - dollar sign in the bill total text field - yup
-        - ran into problems with this in converting newly formatted currency string to double
-            - fixed this by splitting into array without delimiters and then rejoining
-4) - design ezTippin gradient app icon (kind of like Instagram's) - yup
+4) - design ezTippin gradient app icon - yup
-5) - (hidden lol) shimmer animated title launch screen (using gradient masks)
-        - can't assign launch screen to class so had to use another view controller in main storyboard but too tedious to click through
-6) - change color of highlighted portion of selected segment on segmentedControl to match blue gradient background of bill amount area - fixed
+5) - change color of highlighted portion of selected segment on segmentedControl to match blue gradient background of bill amount area - yup
-7) - actually get different gradient shades for selected segment on segmentedControl - so hard to change default settings of segmentedControl but finally did it!
-8) changed tintColor of selected segment to black for better visibility and also in accordance with good segmentedControl selection practice

 ## More Notes